 Lubrication requires approximately 15 percent of the total time spent maintaining equipment.
 As with any mechanical equipment, proper lubrication minimizes wear, ensures proper operation, and maximizes the trouble-free life of components.

 Replacement or repair of worn components represents approximately 15 percent of the time spent in maintenance.
 By detecting and replacing worn components, it is possible to prevent or minimize malfunctions and unscheduled shutdowns.
 Systematic repair and replacement of components ensures optimum useful life of the equipment.

 Adjustments require approximately 10 percent of the total maintenance time.
 Proper, timely adjustment keeps the equipment working smoothly and quietly while optimizing performance.

-Although elevators and escalators are the safest form of public transportation, accidents can and do happen to poorly trained inexperienced maintenance personnel working on or around this equipment.
-Facilities managers who elect to maintain elevators and escalators using in-house maintenance personnel should take advantage of training courses on elevator safety and maintenance practices offered by the American Society of Mechanical Engineers (ASME), as well as those offered by various third-party control and equipment suppliers.
+Although elevators and escalators are the safest form of public transportation, accidents can and do happen to poorly trained, inexperienced maintenance personnel working on or around this equipment.
+Facilities managers who elect to maintain elevators and escalators using in-house maintenance personnel should take advantage of training courses on elevator safety and maintenance practices offered by ASME, as well as those offered by various third-party control and equipment suppliers.

 Maintenance personnel should become familiar with the code requirements for statutory periodic inspections and testing.
-This is essential if in-house staff will be performing or witnessing these tests to ensure that the tests are conducted in accordance with the requirements of the code.
-In the United States, beginning in January 2014, ANSI will be the organization that certifies elevator inspectors and offers safety and code tests.
+This is essential if in-house staff will be performing or witnessing these tests to ensure the tests are conducted in accordance with the requirements of the code.
+In the United States, in January 2014, ANSI was designated the organization that certifies elevator inspectors and offers safety and code tests.
 ANSI may be contacted at the following address:

 1899 L Street, NW, 11th Floor